lauradahlberg/covid-19_analysis_NC/README.md

 <br>

 ### Description
-In this repo, I focused on exploring 2020 data related to COVID-19 Deaths and new cases in Mecklenburg County, North Carolina.
+In this repo, I set to explore covid data in Mecklenburg county to understand what's going on in my county and state.
+This is a work in process as I keep finding new questions to explore.
 <br>
 #### Content:<br>
 0. Reading Data